Navigating Urban Beekeeping Laws

 Today, as more urban beekeepers start beekeeping, they are finding roadblocks to their hobby.
 These include urban beekeeping laws, rules, regulations, zoning, ordinances, and in some cases outright bans on bees — especially with some Homeowners Associations (HOAs).

-This article — part 1 in a three-part series — covers some of the basics pertinent to those who want to keep bees outside of agricultural areas, whether it be for local garden pollination, raising awareness of the plight of our environment or simply harvesting products from the hive including beeswax, propolis, and of course, honey.
+This article covers some of the basics pertinent to those who want to keep bees outside of agricultural areas, whether it be for local garden pollination, raising awareness of the plight of our environment or simply harvesting products from the hive including beeswax, propolis, and of course, honey.

 Urban Beekeeping Laws: Start with Research